The Isoperimetric Inequality for Compact Rank One Symmetric Spaces and Beyond: Introduction

 \section{Introduction}

 Isoperimetric problems are some of the oldest problems in geometry.
 Given a space, one looks for \emph{domains} of a given volume with the least boundary \emph{area}.
-It is well known that in model spaces (\emph{i.e.} Euclidean spaces, spheres and hyperbolic spaces), for every given number $v$, the \emph{intrinsic balls} with volume $v$ have the least surface area among every domain with the same volume.
+It is known that in model spaces (\emph{i.e.} Euclidean spaces, spheres and hyperbolic spaces), for every given number $v$, the \emph{intrinsic balls} with volume $v$ have the least surface area among every domain with the same volume.
 When we leave the world of model spaces, or when we are dealing with geometric spaces with boundary, the solution to isoperimetric problems has provided real difficulties.
-Of course, when the number $v$ is small enough, one expects that the solution of isoperimetric problems still would be the metric balls.
+Of course, when the number $v$ is small enough, for spaces which locally \emph{look} like Euclidean spaces (for instance manifolds), one expects that the solution of isoperimetric problems still would be the metric balls.
 However, for larger $v$ and shapes with non-constant curvature or with non-smooth boundaries, the isoperimetric problem in general is very hard to solve.
-There are several well-written books and surveys related to isoperimetric problems, for instance \cite{ros}, \cite{oserman}, \cite{groiso}, \cite{chavel}, \cite{figali}.
+There are several books and surveys related to isoperimetric problems, for instance \cite{ros}, \cite{oserman}, \cite{groiso}, \cite{chavel}, \cite{figali}.

-In \cite{gromil}, Gromov-Milman proved a very general isoperimetric problem on spheres with non-necessarily canonical Riemannian volume.
-They used their result to obtain an isoperimetric inequality for unit spheres of uniformly-convex Banach spaces (for example,$L^p$-unit spheres).
-Their method relied heavily on the geometry and topology of the sphere.
-They used a powerful technique (today known as the localisation method) in order to prove their result(s).
-Obtaining a similar result for more general manifolds using the localisation method was not possible, since one did not have a localisation method for spaces other than model spaces.
-However, recently, Klartag in \cite{kl} proved a very general localisation theorem on every closed Riemannian manifold.
-The topic of this paper is to combine Klartag's localisation results with the isoperimetric results of Gromov-Milman in order to prove a similar theorem for every closed Riemannian manifold.
-As a consequence, we shall see that our theorem enables us to solve some long-standing questions on isoperimetry for compact rank one symmetric spaces.
+In \cite{gromil}, Gromov-Milman prove a general isoperimetric problem on spheres with non-necessarily canonical Riemannian volume.
+They use their result to obtain an isoperimetric inequality for unit spheres of uniformly-convex Banach spaces (for example $L^p$-unit spheres).
+Their method relies on the geometry and topology of the sphere.
+They use a powerful technique (known as the localization method) in order to prove their result(s).
+Obtaining similar results for more general manifolds using the localization method was not possible since one did not have such tools for spaces other than model spaces (even on the canonical hyperbolic space we are not aware of any result for which the localization method has been used).

-We begin by proving the main theorem of this paper, and in further sections we shall study the consequences of our theorem on a few well known manifolds.
+Recently, Klartag in \cite{kl} proves a localization theorem on every closed Riemannian manifold.
+The topic of this paper concerns utilizing Klartag's localization results in order to prove sharp isoperimetric inequalities for compact rank one symmetric spaces, namely the real, complex and quaternionic projective spaces.